 George Kantor is a researcher and educator at the Robotics Institute at Carnegie Mellon University...
 He develops experimental robotic systems that demonstrate novel concepts, develops theoretical advances for problems in robot estimation and control, and disseminates knowledge through teaching and outreach.
 He is dedicated to K-12 STEM educational outreach activities.
 He directs several STEM educational activities, and he is the co-founder and director of the Girls of Steel Robotics Initiative, which started in 2011 as an all-girls high school FIRST Robotics Competition team and has since grown into a pipeline of hands-on robotics activities for girls ranging from kindergarten to 12th grade, and which now reaches over 200 students each year.

-Judith Hallinen, assistant vice provost for Educational Outreach and director of the Gelfand Center for Service Learning and Outreach, is once again serving as chair of the Pittsburgh Local Arrangements Committee, a position she’s held since 2010.
-Luis von Ahn, associate professor of computer science, was the keynote speaker and 44 faculty, researchers, graduate students and staff from Carnegie Mellon are serving as judges for the world’s largest pre-college science competition at Pittsburgh’s David L. Lawrence Convention Center this week (May 10-15).
+Judith Hallinen, assistant vice provost for Educational Outreach and director of the Gelfand Center for Service Learning and Outreach, served as chair of the Pittsburgh Local Arrangements Committee for the Intel International Science & Engineering Fair (Intel ISEF), a position she’s held since 2010.
+50 faculty, researchers, graduate students and staff from Carnegie Mellon also served as judges for the world’s largest pre-college science competition in 2018.
 They’ll be among those evaluating more than 1,700 high school students from over 80 countries, regions, and territories, who will be showcasing their research and competing for more than $5 million in prizes.

 University in Qatar recently held the first outreach program of the 2014-2015 academic year, Ibtikar.
 The Ibtikar workshop, which focused on human-centered design and the impact of design and technology on the world, was the first in a series of three workshops designed to highlight the field of information systems to high school students in Qatar.
 Over the coming months, Carnegie Mellon Qatar will offer a variety of additional outreach workshops related to its programs in biological sciences, business administration and computer science.
 The events will lead up to the university's March 1 admissions deadline.